Chiropractic Medical Billing Company: Medicare Rules, Modifier Traps, and What Your Billing Partner Must Get Right

 The AT Modifier: The Single Most Important Rule in Chiropractic Billing

-The AT (Active Treatment) modifier is required on every Medicare claim for spinal manipulation — CPT codes 98940, 98941, and 98942.
-Without it, Medicare will automatically deny the claim as not medically necessary.
+The AT modifier — Active Treatment — is required on every Medicare claim for spinal manipulation.
+That means CPT codes 98940, 98941, and 98942.
+Without it, Medicare automatically denies the claim as not medically necessary.
 No exceptions.
 No workaround.

-The AT modifier tells Medicare that the manipulation being billed is active, corrective treatment for an acute or chronic subluxation — not maintenance care.
-It's a simple two-character modifier, but its absence is one of the single most common reasons chiropractic Medicare claims are denied.
+The AT modifier tells Medicare that the manipulation is active, corrective treatment for a subluxation — not maintenance care.
+It is a two-character modifier, but its absence is one of the single most common reasons chiropractic Medicare claims are denied.

-Your billing company needs to understand not just that the AT modifier is required, but when it's appropriate and when it's not.
-That distinction requires reviewing the treatment notes — not just the superbill — to verify the patient is still in an active treatment phase with documented functional improvement.
+Your billing company needs to understand not just that the AT modifier is required — but when it is appropriate and when it is not.
+Medtransic reviews treatment notes, not just the superbill.
+The documentation must show the patient is still in an active treatment phase with measurable functional improvement before we append AT to any claim.

 Active Treatment vs. Maintenance Care: Where 64% of Overpayments Happen

-The active vs. maintenance distinction is the highest-risk area in chiropractic billing.
+The active versus maintenance care distinction is the highest-risk area in chiropractic billing.
 Medicare defines active treatment as care where there is a reasonable expectation of functional improvement — the patient is getting measurably better.
-Maintenance care is treatment designed to prevent regression or maintain the patient's current status.
-Medicare covers the former.
-It does not cover the latter.
+Maintenance care is treatment designed to prevent regression or keep the patient at their current status.
+Medicare covers active treatment.
+It does not cover maintenance.

-The challenge is that the line between active and maintenance care isn't always obvious in practice.
-A patient with chronic back pain may show improvement over 8 visits, plateau for 4 visits, then improve again.
+The challenge is that the line is not always obvious.
+A patient with chronic back pain may improve over 8 visits, plateau for 4, then improve again.
 At what point does active care become maintenance?
-The answer depends on the documentation — and that's exactly what Medicare auditors look at.
+The answer depends entirely on the documentation — and that is exactly what Medicare auditors examine.

 Medicare requires a clinical reassessment at least every 12 visits or every 30 days, whichever comes first.
 This re-evaluation must document measurable progress — CMS guidance suggests at least 15% improvement in objective findings — and include revised treatment goals.
-Without this documented reassessment, claims beyond the 12th visit face an extremely high denial risk.
-CMS data indicates 78% of visits denied beyond 12 visits for insufficient documentation of ongoing medical necessity.
+Without this, claims beyond the 12th visit face a 78% denial rate.

 Modifier Pitfalls That Cause 31% of Chiropractic Claim Denials

-Beyond the AT modifier, chiropractic billing requires a set of modifiers that don't apply to most other specialties.
-Using them incorrectly — or forgetting them entirely — is responsible for nearly a third of all chiropractic claim denials.
+Beyond the AT modifier, chiropractic billing requires a set of modifiers that do not apply to most other specialties.
+Using them incorrectly — or missing them entirely — accounts for nearly one-third of all chiropractic claim denials.

 ModifierPurposeWhen to UseCommon Mistake